 What is VBA Go?

-VBA Go is the new mobile tool that links directly to the Victorian Biodiversity Atlas, making it easier than ever for environmental managers, researchers, students and all community members to share records of Victoria’s native species while out and about.
+VBA Go is a mobile tool that links directly to the Victorian Biodiversity Atlas, making it easier for environmental managers, researchers, students and all community members to share records of Victoria’s native species while out and about.

 All your data feeds into the VBA and is used to inform the Protecting Victoria’s Environment – Biodiversity 2037 Plan’s new decision support tools, which use a landscape approach to integrate biodiversity information.
-This will help both inform the actions and target setting as well as help us measure the success or otherwise so we can adapt.
+This will help inform the actions and target setting and help us measure the success or otherwise so we can adapt.

 How does it work?

-VBA Go is a website so works on any connected device.
-All you need is your mobile phone and your existing VBA login details, or first sign up to the VBA here
+VBA Go is a website that works on any connected device.
+All you need is your mobile phone and your existing VBA login details, or first, sign up to the VBA here

 Simply take a photo of the species you identified and add it as a new observation.
-Once your location services are enabled, VBA Go can also get the location and date from this image saving you even more time.
-You can also include extra information such as breeding behaviour and how many individuals were seen.
-Once you upload this record it is shared directly with the VBA.
+Once your location services are enabled, VBA Go can also get the location and date from this image, saving you even more time.
+You can also include information such as breeding behaviour and how many individuals were seen.
+Once you upload this record, it is shared directly with the VBA.